-If you live in Pennsylvania and you lose your home to a tax sale, you might be able to get it back afterwards.
-(Some counties provide an amount of time after a tax sale during which you can pay of the debt and reclaim your home.
+If you lose your home to a Pennsylvania tax sale, you might be able to get it back afterward.
+Some counties provide a redemption period after a tax sale during which you can pay of the debt and reclaim your home.

 Tax sales in Pennsylvania are complicated.
 Your best bet is to speak with an attorney to learn how the tax sale process works where you live.
 (For more general information on the tax sale process in Pennsylvania, see What Happens If I Don't Pay Property Taxes in Pennsylvania.)

 In some states, the law allows a homeowner who loses his or her home to a tax sale to get the house back by "redeeming" it.
-To redeem, the homeowner must typically get caught up on the delinquent amounts or reimburse the purchaser the amount he or she paid at the sale.
+To redeem, the homeowner must typically get caught up on the delinquent amounts or reimburse the purchaser the amount paid at the sale.

 In some cases, you might be able to invalidate a tax sale.
 After an upset tax sale, the tax claim bureau must file a report (a return) with the court.
-Within 30 days after the court confirms the return, you can file an objection with the court if the proper procedures weren't followed during the sale (72 P.S. § 5860.607).
+Within 30 days after the court confirms the return, you can file an objection with the court if the proper procedures weren't followed during the sale.
+(72 P.S. § 5860.607).
 For instance, if you weren't given proper notice of the sale, you might decide to file an objection.
 If the court agrees with you, it could decide to set aside (invalidate) the tax sale.
 (72 P.S. § 5860.607).
 The procedures and rules for filing objections or exceptions with the court can be complicated, so consider hiring a lawyer to help you if you want to challenge the tax sale procedures.